Successfully Fighting a Drug Trafficking Charge in Florida

 The five suspects in the Marion County case are facing numerous charges, including allegations of trafficking cocaine, oxycodone and cocaine.
 The mandatory minimums for these crimes exemplifies the seriousness of drug trafficking charges and the importance of mounting a zealous defense.

 An experienced lawyer can put forth numerous defenses to drug trafficking allegations.
 Knowledge is one element of the crime that the defense may challenge.
 If the defendant had no knowledge of the trafficking activity, a finding of innocence is possible.
 The trafficking designation can also face a defense challenge.
 The lawyer may successfully argue to reduce the charges down to simple possession, which generally carries a lesser sentence.

 The methods of investigation and arrest are additional areas for successful defenses.
 Even for a suspect, law enforcement must respect constitutional rights and abide by procedural regulations.
 If they do not, searches and arrests may be thrown out of court, and charges dropped.

-If you or a loved one is facing charges of drug trafficking, Miami based Attorneys Mycki Ratzan and Jude Faccidomo can provide you with an aggressive and comprehensive defense.
+If you or a loved one is facing charges of drug trafficking, Miami defense attorneys Mycki Ratzan and Jude Faccidomo can provide you with an aggressive and comprehensive defense.
 Contact Ratzan & Faccidomo, LLC today at (305) 330-3905 for a confidential and free consultation.